IgorGorin00/patents_topic_modelling/README.md

 Please refer to the specific Jupyter Notebooks and utility modules for more detailed information on the implementation and analysis steps.

+## Setup
+To explore this project locally, follow these steps:

+1. Clone the project repository.
+2. Create a virtual environment with Python 3.9.17.
+3. Run the command `pip install -r requirements.txt` to install the project's dependencies.
+4. Install the ipykernel package by running `pip install ipykernel`.
+5. Create a kernel linked to the virtual environment by running `python -m ipykernel install --user --name=myenv`.

+These steps will ensure that you have the necessary dependencies installed and can run the Jupyter Notebooks within the project using the appropriate kernel.

+Feel free to modify the instructions as needed based on your specific setup or any additional steps required to run the project successfully.

 ## Conclusion

 This project demonstrates the application of topic modeling techniques using the